promptmule4real/demo-defunct/README.md

 Please ensure that you have the following:

 - A valid email address for account verification.
+- a Valid OpenAI API Key (if you are part of the private preview program, find it in your invite email from promptmule support)
 - Basic familiarity with the Google Colaboratory environment.

 ## Note